xtrime-ru/antizapret-vpn-docker/README.md

 - openvpn-ui: http://<your-server-ip>:8080
 - filebrowser: http://<your-server-ip>:80

 Some containers have same ports.
-So you need to choose uniq external port in docker-compose.override.yml.
+So you need to choose unique external port in docker-compose.override.yml.

 ## Update